jpmit/ggj14/README.md

 ----------------

-I'd like to thank the community of people who make 'assets' (images and music) for the game-dev community.
-Without you folks, it wouldn't be possible for people like me to make anything.
+I'd like to thank the community of people who make 'assets' (images and music) that can be used by artistically challenged people like myself.
 Specific credits for the assets used in this game are listed below.

 **Images**: